logo

 Thanks to an improved diet, Peach is growing some hair, but her condition will still prevent her from ever being released.

-When SPWRC put a call to action out requesting clothes for Peach, they probably did not anticipate such an enthusiastic response.
+When SPWRC put out a call to action requesting clothes for Peach, they probably did not anticipate such an enthusiastic response.
 Gail says that Peach now has a summer and winter wardrobe.
-What a lucky, little lady!
+What a lucky little lady!

 Thanks to an improved diet, Peach is growing some hair, but her condition will still prevent her from ever being released.